Can I Run IronXL with .NET on Azure?

 Frequently Asked Questions

-Which .NET framework should I choose for IronXL on Azure?
+Which .NET framework works best on Azure?

 Does IronXL support Azure Functions?

-How can I install IronXL for Azure?
+How do I install IronXL for use on Azure?